 Most window manufacturers now use one or more layers of low-e coatings in their product lines.
 Any low-e coating is roughly equivalent to adding an additional pane of glass to a window.

-Instructions: Move your cursor over the numbers on the image below to see the properties of Low-E coating windows:
+Instructions: Click on the hot spots in the image below to see the properties of Low-E coating windows:

 Low-e coatings reduce IR heat transfer by 5 to 10 times.
 The lower the emissivity value (a measure of the amount of heat transmission through the glazing or coating), the better the material reduces the heat transfer from the inside to the outside.

 Most low-e coatings also slightly reduce the amount of visible light transmitted through the glazing relative to clear glass.
 The table below gives the emissivity values for different types of glass.